SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/02-insert.md

 let res: fruit::ActiveModel = pear.insert(db).await?;
 ```

-Insert single active model and get the last insert id.
+Insert an active model and get back the last insert id.
+Its type matches the model's primary key type, so it could be a tuple if the model has a composite primary key.

 ```rust
 let pear = fruit::ActiveModel {